yegor256/blog/_posts/2014/may/2014-05-05-oop-alternative-to-utility-classes.md

 `FileLines` implements `Collection<String>` and encapsulates  all file reading and writing operations.
 An instance of `FileLines` behaves exactly as a collection of strings and hides all I/O operations.
-When we iterate it&mdash;a file is being read.
-When we `addAll()` to it&mdash;a file is being written.
+When we iterate it---a file is being read.
+When we `addAll()` to it---a file is being written.

 `Trimmed` also implements `Collection<String>` and encapsulates a collection of strings ([Decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern)).